 To be considered for a theatre scholarship you should prepare either two contrasting monologues or a monologue and a song (a capella) of no more than two minutes total.
 (Age appropriate monologues from a published play only, please.)

-If you have written plays or completed lighting plots or set designs, you may submit those as well or even instead of preparing monologues if you have done significant technical or production work, please detail it in your letter.
+If you have written plays or completed lighting plots or set designs, you may submit those as well as, or even instead of, preparing monologues.
+If you have done significant technical or production work, please detail it in your letter.

-Applicants must also submit, in hardcopy, two letters: one from you detailing your interest in pursuing further study in theatre and the the second a recommendation from a teacher or director who knows you and your work well.
-A headshot and theatrical resume is helpful as well; if you don’t have a headshot there is no need to have one taken professionally at this time.
+All applicants must also bring two letters, in hardcopy, with them to their auditions/interviews: one from you detailing your interest in pursuing further study in theatre, and the the second, a recommendation from a teacher or director who knows you and your work well.
+A headshot and theatrical resume is helpful as well, but if you don’t have a headshot, there is no need to have one taken professionally at this time.

-For additional information, contact the chair of the Department of Theatre, Dr. Colleen Ballance, at email@example.com.
+For additional information, contact the chair of the Department of Theatre, Prof. Colleen Ballance, at email@example.com.